tjbuck11/R-Projects/Jobs-Project/README.md

 ![graph1](https://github.com/tjbuck11/R-Projects/blob/main/Jobs-Project/Visuals/graph_1_job.png)

-### Analysis
+## Analysis

-To start, we will first look into the question: does the founding date of the firm or company have any relationship with the expected salary?
-To do so, we will investigate the founding year of the company and the expected salary of the listing.
+### Question 1: Does the founding date of the firm or company have any relationship with the expected salary?
+We will investigate relationship between the founding year of the company and the expected salary of the listing.

 These graphics show the relationship between the year the company was founded and the expected salary for that specific company.
 The graphics also displays the general density of when companies were founded, and it appears most companies hiring business analysts were founded recently, around 1980 or later.
 Initially, there appears to be a slight, positive relationship between expected salary and the year founded in the top plot.
 However, by zooming in on our regression line in the graphic on the bottom, we see a slight negative trend.